Health and Social Care (including Cadet Scheme)Vocational • Level 3

 Extra curricular activities

-Enrichment opportunities are embedded within the programme to further enhance the learner experience.
-These often include trips to museums and exhibitions, theatre visits and guest speaks from the sector.
-Learners have also been able to access international enrichment opportunities, such as visits to Tanzania, Turkey and Berlin.
+You will have the opportunity to engage in enrichment opportunities embedded within the programme to further enhance the learner experience.
+These often include trips to museums and exhibitions, theatre visits and guest speakers from the sector.
+UK based trips and international opportunities are also part of the enrichment programme.